 It’s one of the most fascinating cities in the world, often referred to as “The Big Apple” or “The City That Never Sleeps” (thanks to Frank Sinatra).

-It’s full of amazing spots for you to discover, and in this post, we’ve made a list of the most famous landmarks in New York City that you shouldn’t miss!
+It’s full of amazing spots for you to discover, and in this post, we’ve made a list of the best things to do in New York City that you shouldn’t miss!

 1. Statue of Liberty